osm-americana/color-unclasher/README.md

 }
 ```

-3. **Feed The File Back In When Analyzing Again**:
+3. **Feed The File Back In When Analyzing Again**: run

 ```sh
 color-unclasher filePath outPutPath
 ```
-Then when answering  the questions:
+Then when answer the questions:
 ```sh
 ?
 Enter the minimum DeltaE for enough difference: 5.5 ?
 Enter the minimum and maximum zoom level (comma-separated): 0,22